rafaelpadilla/darknet/README.md

     See [here](https://github.com/rafaelpadilla/darknet/blob/master/newdata/voc.data) an example of the `voc.data` file.
  + `-savetxt`: this is an **optional** argument.
 If you add this argument, a text file will be created for each image containing the bounding boxes and classes detected.
 It will be saved in the _results_ folder specified in the _voc.data_ file.
  + `-saveimg`: this is also an **optional** argument.
 With this argument, the resulting images with the detected objects will be saved in the _results_ folder specified in the _voc.data_ file.
  + `-threshold`: also **optional**.
 The default value is 0.24.
-Only bouding boxes with higher or equal confidence will be considered.
+Only bounding boxes with higher or equal confidence will be considered.

 The output detections will be seen as: